bakertj3/trout-stream-proximity-tool/docs/UNKNOWNS.md

   - **Rationale:**
     - leverages pandas, which is common package
     - free to use
-    - no database (PostGIS has PostgreSQL back end - possible fo V2)
+    - no database (PostGIS has PostgreSQL back end - possible for V2)
     - well documented
     - other users can use app without licensing